 The admin-c and tech-c fields are used to specify the IR handle (NIC handle) for the administrative and technical contact persons, respectively.
 The administrative person specified in the admin-c field must be physically located at the site of the network.
+The person does not have to have technical knowledge of the network.
 The technical person specified in the tech-c field may be a network support person located on site, but could also be a consultant that maintains the network for the organisation.
 In both cases, more than one person can be specified.
+The tech-c field can reference a role object instead of a person object.
 The use of NIC handles to specify each contact person is required, as it assures each person has a unique entry in the database.
 If the person doesn't have an entry in the database, a unique NIC handle can be acquired upon request.
+See ripe-157 [Magee97a] for more information on how to obtain a NIC handle.
+If the person already has a NIC handle and person object in the Internic database, they can use that same NIC handle in the RIPE database.